-- 1. Accept complaints. - 2.
-Investigate the truth and prepare summary of the event. - 3 Report the matter to the Audit Committee for their consideration and recommendation.
+- 1. Accept complaints. - Appointment of Complaint Handling Committee to investigate the truth and prepare summary of the event. - 3 Report the matter to the Audit Committee for their consideration and recommendation.
 Come up with solutions or take legal actions in case an offence is committed. - Inform the outcome to the Company's board of directors including informing the complainant for acknowledgement.